wpwupingwp/OGU/README.md

 please consider adding some *margins* for these two options.

-For instance, if a user wants the amplified length to be smaller than 800 and greater than 500, s/he could consider setting "-tmin" to 550 and "-tmax" to 750.
+For instance, if a user wants the amplified length to be smaller than 800 and greater than 500, s/he could consider setting "-amin" to 550 and "-amax" to 750.

 `-ambiguous [number]`: The maximum number of ambiguous bases allowed in one